European Commission Blue Book Traineeship 2022 (Travel + €1,252 monthly stipend)

 About the Award: A traineeship at the European Commission is much more than just a professional experience.
 Each batch of trainees organises a huge range of non-formal learning, social activities, from football to wine-tasting and much in between – in true bureaucratic fashion, each with its own organising committee.
 There are usually 40-50 of such activities to choose from.

-Eligibility: The traineeship programme is open to university graduates, from all over the world who have a:
+The traineeship programme is open to university graduates who:

-Candidate must have completed at least 3-years of study with a degree to apply for a Blue Book traineeship.
-Only if you have a certificate or an official confirmation from your university that you have at least a 3-year degree will you be eligible to apply.
+- have completed a standard 3-year higher education degree (minimum EQF 6 level), corresponding to a complete Bachelor’s cycle, or equivalent.
+Only if you have a certificate or official confirmation from your university that you have such a degree will you be eligible to apply.
+You will have to provide the following documents:

 Selection Criteria: Candidates are anonymously evaluated in the assessment phase by two different evaluators, on the basis of following criteria: